delavegamark1014/Netflix_Userbase_Analysis_Project/README.md

 1. **Install PostgreSQL**: Make sure you have PostgreSQL and pgAdmin4 installed on your system.

-2. **Create Database and Load Data**: Create a database and load the Netflix userbase data into the `Userbase` table.
+2. **Create Database and Load Data**: Create a database and load the userbase data into the `Netflix_Userbase` table.

 3. **Execute SQL Queries**: Open and execute the SQL queries provided in `NetflixUserbase.sql` using a PostgreSQL client like pgAdmin.